Skip to main content

 Your daily dashboard should answer three questions quickly: what is due, what is blocked, and what is stale.
 Include widgets for today's tasks, upcoming meetings, unpaid or payment-risk accounts, deals waiting for approval, and inactive records.

 Use this triage order: revenue risk, scheduled commitments, stalled deals, then record cleanup.
-Track admin-load trend against your own verified baseline (Add current benchmark after verification).
-Set one stale-record rule for no-activity deals or accounts (Add current threshold after verification).
+Track admin-load trend against a baseline from your own records once you have one you trust.
+Set one stale-record rule for no-activity deals or accounts, using a timeframe you can apply consistently.
 Each time, take one action: update next action, move to at-risk, or archive with a reason code.

 For a step-by-step walkthrough, see The Best CRMs with Sales Pipeline Features for Freelancers.